juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 		- How to take responsibility is autonomously selected.
 Same request, different choice of response: polymorphism.
 (Barista brews coffee on his/her own terms.
 State-dependent behavior difference, or overidden behavior.)
 		- One object can have multiple roles.
 (Cashier could also brew coffee.
 May have multiple roles depending on collaborative situations.)
 - Object should be...
-	- Open: Friendly enough to collaborate.
-Open to requests and responses.
+	- Open: Friendly enough to cooperate.
+It shouldn’t be a god object.
 	- Autonomous: with own principles and control.
 	- To ensure openness and autonomy, object is binded with behavior (the way how object can collaborate with other objects) and state (data needed for behaviors inside the object).
 	- ex) Barista has to be friendly enough to give choices to customers (message-recievable), but customers doesn’t get to dictate how barista brews coffee (method encapsulation).